 Your first stop if your dog won’t eat should be the vet.
 It’s far better to be safe than sorry!
 Even though your dog won’t starve if she skips a few meals, her lack of appetite could be a sign of a much more serious illness.

-It’s important not to assume that your dog is just being picky or trying to “wait you out for better food.”
+not to assume that your dog is just being picky or trying to “wait you out for better food.”
 Pickiness or reluctance to eat can be a sign of many, serious issues!
+Why Did My Dog Stop Eating?

-There are lots of potential reasons that your dog won’t eat.
-Let’s explore some potential reasons here.
+There are lots of potential reasons why your dog won’t eat.
+Let’s explore some potential causes here.

 Just like people, many dogs are a bit less hungry when they’re stressed.
 Whether they’re too excited about an upcoming hunting trip or stressed about visiting relatives, temporary anorexia in dogs isn’t uncommon in stressful situations.
 This is also common in dogs that are recently adopted from the shelter.